namesjoe/sendmyip/readme.md

-# Sends your current IP address to your email
+# Sends your current IP address to your email if ip of ypur machine changes

 ###  $ nohup python3 ./sender.py &